 This research has global significance.
 Dealing with a crisis is partly a process of negotiation and manoeuvre, with decisions and actions shaped by a range of factors.
 While the situation is complicated, a number of lessons have already emerged.
 Our findings illustrate that water managers are constrained by the interaction of infrastructure that was designed for different times and different needs, and of institutional structures and processes that have emerged through the interplay of often competing organisational remits and agendas.
 The degree to which existing the water management sector is able to adapt to emerging variability is further constrained by the ways in which information and knowledge is generated, shared and applied.

 There is little consideration of long-term futures.
 With no apparent effort to bring climate change into their decision-making processes, water managers cling to a confidence that normal patterns of precipitation will return, and that existing models of precipitation will be able to guide management decisions.
-However, there is also a degree of concern that elements of the system are failing with the recognition that the main reservoir is located in the part of the basin with lower rainfall.
+However, there is also a degree of concern that elements of the system are failing with the recognition that the main reservoir is located in the part of the basin that is now experiencing lower rainfall.
 The history of investment in large-scale infrastructure continues to influence long-term solutions, drawing on decades-old plans to deal with future uncertainties and risks.
-Yet given the existing institutional context, solutions that only focus on physical infrastructure cannot be expected to address the scale and complexity of the needs for water management in the future.
+Yet given the existing institutional context, solutions that only focus on physical infrastructure cannot be expected to address the scale and complexity of the needs of water management in the future.
 Ambitions for realising polycentric, multi-scalar governance; and institutions that are learning-oriented and adaptive must be grounded in this lived reality of emerging stresses, shocks and crises.

 Author Contributions: Richard Friend and Pakamas Thinphanga conceived and designed the study.
 Thinphanga was the key person who contacted and interviewed key stakeholders.
 Both Friend and Thinphanga analysed the data and wrote the draft paper.
 Friend conceptually refined the paper.